spring-guides/tut-spring-security-and-angular-js/single/README.md

 }
 ```

 This is a useful trick in a Spring Security application.
-If the "/user" resource is reachable then it will return the currently authenticated user (an [`Authentication`][authentication]), and otherwise Spring Security will intercept the request and send it through am [`AuthenticationEntryPoint`][authenticationentrypoint].
+If the "/user" resource is reachable then it will return the currently authenticated user (an [`Authentication`][authentication]), and otherwise Spring Security will intercept the request and send it through an [`AuthenticationEntryPoint`][authenticationentrypoint].

 An alternative implementation of this `authenticate()` (client side) and "/user" (server side) could just check the HTTP response from a simple GET of any protected resource (e.g. a 401 means `authenticated=false`).
 This is slightly fragile because it depends on non-standard configuration of the server using a custom [`AuthenticationEntryPoint`][authenticationentrypoint].